trufflesecurity/trufflehog/README.md

   --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+                        Only scan from a given commit hash --since_commit SINCE_DATE
-                        Only scan from a given commit hash --max_depth MAX_DEPTH
+                        Only scan from a given epoc date --max_depth MAX_DEPTH
                         The max commit depth to go back when searching for secrets